tkrop/go-make/MANUAL.md

 ### Init targets

-The [Makefile](Makefile) supports initialization targets that are added as perquisites for targets that require them.
+The [Makefile](Makefile.base) supports initialization targets that are added as prerequisites for targets that require them.
 So there is usually no need to call them manually.

 ```bash